davebenson/doom4-walkthrough/README.md

 # Mission 2:  Resource Operations "Know Your Enemy"

 ## Mission 2: Notes on Combat Challenges
-* Two-fer: kill two Possesed with one Shotgun shot.
-This is easy with the Explosive Shot: use the Weapons Mod key and shoot a Possessed that is in close range of another Possessed.
+* Two-fer:  This is easy with the Explosive Shot: use the Weapons Mod key and shoot a Possessed that is in close range of another Possessed.
 Or stagger one in order to line them up carefully.
+It can be done without weapon mods by staggering two Possessed and getting really close to one and shooting through it to the other staggered being.
 * Variety is the Spice of Death I: perform 5 different Glory Kills on the Possessed.
+There's a lot of options; use the Pistol (instead of Shotgun) to more reliably stagger (as opposed to kill) them.
 * Quite the Explorer: Find 3 Secrets.
 This should be pretty easy, with this guide.

 ## Mission 2:  Fight:  Tiny fight before opening hatch